Visuo-Haptic Object Perception for Robots: An Overview: Applications of Multimodal Object Perception

-Visuo-tactile perception for grasping seems to be more actively studied than object recognition.
-Perhaps this is due to the number of possibilities that grasping could enable in industrial applications, for instance, by allowing more secure grasping and object manipulation with a lower risk of damaging delicate objects.
+Robotic manipulation has a huge impact in many industrial and service applications; visuo-tactile perception has been actively studied to improve the performance of robots, for instance, by allowing more secure object grasping and handling with a lower risk of damaging delicate objects.
 In the multimodal setting, visual perception is predominantly used for planning reaching trajectories and identifying grasp type and orientation, while haptic perception is typically used for slippage prevention and compliant grasping.
 The classical way of tackling the problem of grasping has been with model-based, i.e., analytical approaches, and examples of such multimodal perception for grasping and manipulation in the literature are abundant.
 However, as seen in other fields, recently, there has been a tendency to move from model-based approaches to data-driven ones.
-In this section, we outline the importance of using both the visual and haptic modality for grasping and grasp-related tasks by presenting several recent approaches whose results show that multimodal variants are outperforming the uni-modal ones, see \cite{Bohg2014DataDriven} for an in-depth survey of older data-driven grasping approaches in general.
+In this section, we outline the importance of using both the visual and haptic modality for grasping and manipulation tasks by presenting several recent approaches whose results show that multimodal variants are outperforming the uni-modal ones; see \cite{Bohg2014DataDriven} for an in-depth survey of older data-driven grasping approaches.